0xFelix/gitops-blog/gitops-blog.md

 ## Advanced usage of ACM Placements with OpenShift GitOps

-For the sake of simplicity the `Placement` created in this demo selects the whole `ManagedClusterSet`, but more advanced use cases are possible.
+For the sake of simplicity the `Placement` created in this blog post selects the whole `ManagedClusterSet`, but more advanced use cases are possible.

-ACM can dynamically select a subset of clusters from the `ManagedClusterSet` while following a defined set of criteria.
+ACM can dynamically select a subset of clusters from the `ManagedClusterSet`, while following a defined set of criteria.
 This for example allows to schedule `VirtualMachines` on clusters with the most resources available at the time of the placement decision.